anshumanbh/git-all-secrets/README.md

 * It is built for integration with other tools and frameworks.
 It takes in a few input parameters and produces an output file of the results.
 Pretty straightforward!
 * If there are new patterns that need to be added, adding those is pretty easy as well.
 Take a look at the file `rungitsecrets.sh` and check how the `xoxp-` and `xoxb-` patterns were added.
 * It uses truffleHog and git-secrets with some modifications to their codebase to make the output much better. `truffleHog` doesn't output the results to a file so that has been added. `git-secrets` has a lot of unnecessary output even when no secret is found so some of that output is removed for better readability.
+* It can be used to scan private repositories (personal or organization) by providing the SSH key.
+* It can be used to scan team repositories belonging to an organization.

 ### Motivation
 I looked at a large number of open source tools that could be potentially used to look for secrets in github repositories.
 Some of the top tools that I thought were good are: [gitrob](https://github.com/michenriksen/gitrob), [truffleHog](https://github.com/dxa4481/truffleHog) and [git-secrets](https://github.com/awslabs/git-secrets).